Fringe-backed fire-eye: Breeding

 The fringe-backed fire-eye's breeding season is not fully known but includes November and December.
 The first nest to be described was a ball of dry leaves lined with palm fibers.
 It was on the ground and surrounded and partially covered with dry leaves.
 When found it contained two eggs.
 Their incubation period was at least 18 days and the chicks fledged 13 days after hatch.
 Both parents incubated the clutch during the day and the female alone at night.
 Both parents brooded and provisioned the nestlings.

 Vocalization

 The fringe-backed fire-eye's song is a "hurried, descending series of about 6 'peeh---' notes".
 Its call is a "very high, piped 'peek' ".

 Status

-The IUCN originally in 1988 assessed the fringe-backed fire-eye as Threatened, then in 1994 as Endangered, in 2000 as Critically Endangered, and since 2004 again as Endangered.
-It has a very small and fragmented range and its estimated population of between 600 and 1700 mature individuals is believed to be decreasing.
-"Habitat loss within its known range has been substantial, even of the second growth in which it appears to be most abundant.
-It has been reported more frequently from larger forest fragments, and remaining tracts are destined to become ever smaller and more isolated."
+The IUCN originally in 1988 assessed the fringe-backed fire-eye as Threatened, then in 1994 as Endangered, in 2000 as Critically Endangered, and between 2004 – 2025 again as Endangered.
+As of 2025, it has been downlisted to Near Threatened, due to its occurrence over several sites within its small range and new data indicating its population is not particularly fragmented.
+Its population size is unknown, but believed to be decreasing.
 The United States Fish and Wildlife Service listed it as an endangered species in 2010.
 It is considered Endangered under Brazilian law.